-In the unlikely event of any issues with our food, we need to be able to track which meals were sent to our customers so that we can recall batches if and when necessary.
-We retain your order and contact details for this reason and would use them to contact you in these circumstances should the need arise.
-As our meals have a two-year shelf life, we would retain this data for at least that period.
+In the unlikely event that there is a problem with our food, we need to be able to track which meals were sent to our customers so that we can recall batches if and when necessary.
+We retain the details of your order and your contact details for this reason and would use them to contact you in such circumstances should the need arise.
+As our meals have a three-year shelf life, we would retain this data for at least that period.

-We also collect aggregate data about your session, browser and device type, your geographic location and how you were referred to our website (via a search engine or social media, for example), but this is generally anonymised.
+We also collect aggregate data about your session, browser and device type, your geographic location and how you were referred to our website (via a search engine or social media, for example), however much of this is anonymised.

-We use this data to analyse our visitors’ browsing habits and buying preferences to help us to spot any behaviour trends in our customer behaviour and improve our website and communications in line with this.
+We use this data to analyse browsing habits and buying preferences.
+This is used to help us spot any behaviour trends in our customer behaviour, and to improve our website and communications in line with this.

 You have the ability to remove this data or to change your browser settings to stop cookies being stored without your explicit consent.

-Customer information collected through the shop is retained while the website is live; personal data would be purged within 90 days of the website being taken offline.2.
+Unless expressly requested by a customer, data collected through the shop is retained while the website is live.
+Were the website to be taken offline, personal data would be purged within 90 days.2.
 Why might we contact you?

 There are a number of reasons why we might contact you, or might need to contact you.